tiejundong/FlexPose/README.md

 Released under the MIT license.

 ## Citation <a name="citation"></a>
-If you find the models useful in your research, we ask that you cite the relevant paper:
+If you find our models useful in your research, please cite the relevant paper:

 (under review)